justinglow/home-assistant-config/README.md

 # Home Assistant Config

 Hey!
 This is my Home Assistant configuration.
-Under the screenshot of my Home Assistant front-end, you'll find the devices I'm using, the automations I have running, as well as some video examples.
+Under the screenshot of the front-end below you'll find the devices I'm using, the automations I have running, as well as some video examples.
 You can also browse through my configuration files above to see how I'm doing everything.

 I am very regularly adding new devices, automations, and configurations.
 I'll keep this readme updated with the latest.